-- Beta blockers, a type of blood pressure medicine
+- Beta blockers, a type of blood pressure medicine.

-- Anabolic steroids, including testosterone, a male hormone
+- Anabolic steroids, including testosterone, a male hormone.

-- Progestins, which are female hormones that are in some birth control pills and hormone replacement therapy
+- Progestins, which are female hormones that are in some birth control pills and hormone replacement therapy.

-- Benzodiazepines, sedatives that are often used for anxiety and insomnia
+- Benzodiazepines, sedatives that are often used for anxiety and insomnia.

 If you are taking one of these and you have a very low HDL level, ask your doctor if you should continue to take them.

-The difference in fats
+The Difference in Fats

 LDL is the bad fat in the body that can cause problems.
 Our HDL levels naturally help to fight and break down the LDL in our body.

-What foods are HDL and LDL?
+What Foods Have HDL and Which Have LDL?

 HDL foods: cold pressed oils (hemp seed oil, flax seed oil), avocados, young white coconuts, soaked raw nuts, nut butters, coconut butter, almonds.